Entactogen: Recreational

+Medical

 Psychiatrists began using entactogens as psychotherapy tools in the 1970s despite the lack of clinical trials.
 In recent years, the scientific community has been revisiting the possible therapeutic uses of entactogens.
 Therapeutic models using MDMA have been studied because of its entactogenic properties.
 This type of therapy would be applicable for treating a patient who was experiencing psychological trauma such as PTSD.
 Traumatic memories can be linked to fear in the patients which makes engaging with these memories difficult.
 Administration of an entactogen such as MDMA allows the patient to disconnect from the fear associated with the traumatic memories and engage in therapy.
 MDMA acts by targeting the body's stress response in order to cause this therapeutic effect.
 In addition to reducing anxiety and a conditioned fear response, MDMA also reduces the avoidance of feelings.
 Patients are then able to trust themselves and their therapist and engage with traumatic memories under the influence of MDMA.

 Although the therapeutic effects of entactogens may be promising, drugs such as MDMA have the potential for negative effects that are counter productive in a therapy setting.
 For example, MDMA may make negative cognition worse.
 This means that a positive experience is not a guarantee and can be contingent on aspects like the setting and the patient's expectations.
 Additionally there is no clear model of the psychopharmacological means for a positive or negative experience.
 There is also a potential concern for the neurotoxic effects of MDMA on the fiber density of serotonin neurons in the neocortex.
 High doses of MDMA may cause potential depletion of serotonergic axons.
 The same effects may not be caused by lower doses of MDMA required for treatment, however.

+MDMA-assisted psychotherapy (MDMA-AT) is in late-stage clinical trials to treat PTSD as of 2025.

+Doses and durations

+The above table does not include atypical agents with some reported entactogen-like effects, such as the phenethylamine serotonergic psychedelic 2C-B and the atypical tryptamine serotonergic psychedelics 5-MeO-DiPT and 5-MeO-MiPT.